 Laboratory of Photobiology

-Dr. Mauzerall received his B.S. in chemistry from Saint Michael’s College in 1951 and his Ph.D. in organic chemistry from the University of Chicago in 1954.
+Dr. Mauzerall received his B.S. in chemistry from Saint Michael’s College in 1951 and his Ph.D. in physical-organic chemistry from the University of Chicago in 1954.
 He joined Rockefeller in 1954 as a research associate.
 He became assistant professor in 1959, associate professor in 1964, professor in 1969 and professor emeritus in 2001.
-He is a member of the American Association for the Advancement of Science.
+He is a member of the American Association for the Advancement of Science and various scientific societies.